×

 We asked people living in Isla Taboga to list three things they wish they had brought and three they wish they had left behind.
 They responded:

 "When moving to Isla Taboga, you should pack lightweight and breathable clothing due to the tropical climate.
 Include items such as shorts, t-shirts, and sundresses.
 Don't forget to pack a good quality sunscreen, a hat, and sunglasses to protect yourself from the sun.
 Swimwear is a must as the island is known for its beautiful beaches.
 Also, pack a light jacket or sweater for cooler evenings or unexpected rain showers.
 Waterproof shoes or sandals would be useful for beach activities and walking around the island.
 Remember to pack your essential toiletries, but keep in mind that you can also buy them on the island.
 If you take prescription medication, bring enough to last your stay, as specific medications might not be available.
 Pack a universal power adapter for your electronic devices as Panama uses type A and B plugs.
 Also, consider packing a Spanish-English dictionary or phrasebook if you're not fluent in Spanish.
 Don't forget to bring your passport, driver's license, and other necessary identification.
 Also, bring copies of important documents like your birth certificate, medical records, and insurance policies.
 Lastly, pack some entertainment for your downtime, such as books, portable games, or a laptop.
-If you plan on cooking, you might want to bring some of your favorite spices or condiments that may not be available on the island," said one expat in Isla Taboga.
+If you plan on cooking, you might want to bring some of your favorite spices or condiments that may not be available on the island," said one expat who made the move to Isla Taboga.

 AGS Worldwide MoversAGS Worldwide Movers